-The problem is, though, that in none of these cases did “the research” in any way, shape or form adhere to the standards to which I myself have been held as a student, or to which, as a University administrator, I would hold students before I let them make absolute, declamatory statements at me.
+The problem is, though, that in neither case did “the research” in any way, shape or form adhere to the standards to which I myself have been held as a student, or to which, as a University administrator, I would hold students before I let them make absolute, declamatory statements at me.

 So what is “research,” really?